-Feds arrest couple, seize $3.6 billion in hacked bitcoin funds
+Feds arrest married couple, seize $3.6 billion in hacked bitcoin funds

 The case marks the largest single seizure of funds in the Justice Department history, officials said, and is the most high-profile prosecution to emerge from the agency’s newly-announced effort to investigate crimes involving cryptocurrency.

-“Cryptocurrency is not a safe haven for criminals,” Deputy Attorney General Lisa O. Monaco said in a written statement.
-In this case, she said, the defendants’ efforts were ultimately futile as they tried to launder the stolen bitcoin “through a labyrinth of cryptocurrency transactions.
-Thanks to the meticulous work of law enforcement, the department once again showed how it can and will follow the money, no matter the form it takes.”
+“Cryptocurrency is not a safe haven for criminals,” Deputy Attorney General Lisa O. Monaco said in a written statement that accused Lichtenstein and Morgan of trying to launder the stolen bitcoin “through a labyrinth of cryptocurrency transactions.”

+“Thanks to the meticulous work of law enforcement, the department once again showed how it can and will follow the money, no matter the form it takes,” Monaco said.

 Bitfinex had previously offered a reward potentially worth hundreds of millions of dollars for information leading to the return of the stolen funds.
-It was not immediately clear if that reward offer played a role in the government’s case against Lichtenstein and Morgan.
-Federal officials said they were able to seize about 94,000 of the 119,754 stolen bitcoin, with an estimated value of $3.6 billion.
+U.S. officials would not say if that reward offer played a role in the government’s case against Lichtenstein and Morgan.

+Court papers filed against the couple did not accuse them of the hack itself; officials declined to say if the pair are suspected of stealing the money.

+Lichtenstein, a tech entrepreneur who goes by the nickname “Dutch” and holds both U.S. and Russian citizenship, according to court papers, describes himself online as an “angel investor.”

 Bitcoin is the most popular form of cryptocurrency, which is a computer code generated by publicly available software that allows people to store and send value online.
 The open-source code originated with bitcoin over a decade ago and runs on an extensive network of private computers around the globe.

 The value of a cryptocurrency is typically expressed in dollars and is set by public trading conducted by exchange houses; those values can fluctuate wildly.
+Bitcoin touched a high of about $69,000 in early November before plunging to about $35,000 last month.
+It has recovered somewhat and is now trading around $43,000, according to CoinMarketCap.

 Read more: